SFTtech/openage/doc/ideas/gameplay.md

  - Forgotten Empires might already have wooden bridge textures
  - Destructible, repairable, ...
  - construction per tile
-  - build your own "tongue of land"
+ - "terraforming"-style
-  - could build docks & harbours at it
+   - build a construction into the sea and build docks & harbours at it
- - Long build time
+ - Long build time per tile
  - wooden bridge with less HP, stone bridge with more HP and faster walking speed?

 ### Streets

  - Ability to build streets on land
    - textures already exists
  - increases the speed of trade carts, vills, siege or in general land units
  - destructible just by mangonel-line or trebuchet (ground attack units) and maybe decay over time or usage, repairable (or not?)
  - uses stone, maybe 1/3 the cost of a stonewall